Guidelines for fewer surgical births

 The March issue of the journal Obstetrics and Gynecology has a feature article entitled “Safe Prevention of the Primary Cesarean Delivery” in which the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) issued a consensus statement listing ways to lower the increasing incidence of cesarean delivery.
 While surgical births can often be lifesaving for the baby and mother, the fact that 1 in 3 women now give birth in the United States by surgical delivery has caused increasing concern.
 These two leading obstetrical organizations are now coming together with science-based and safe guidelines with the hope of lowering the necessity for surgical deliveries.
 This is the first such joint effort in many years and has the birth community buzzing.
-Here are a few of the new recommended guidelines in an effort to the move towards fewer surgical births:

 - Birth attendants will not pay such close attention to the time clock for labor.
 As long as labor is progressing, then there will be less rush toward surgical delivery even though some mothers may have a longer-than-usual labor.